 Single parenting isn’t exactly like flying without a co-pilot – it’s definitely legal, and it’s generally less well-paid – but both can share the same sick feeling of having lack of backup that might come when you hit turbulence with no one beside you in the cockpit.
 Single parents have just as many sleepless nights, field just as many wails of teething pain, and wait just as eagerly for their children’s first steps, but they do it without the support that many partnered parents take for granted.

 Having a co-parent doesn’t just mean a second pair of hands around the house, a person to alternate night-time feedings with, or someone else to pick up the slack in an emergency, though, of course, it’s those things too.
-At its heart, having a co-parent means having another person who cares just as much about Baby’s skinned knee or his attitude about daycare as you do.
+At its heart, having a co-parent means having another person who cares just as much about Baby’s skinned knee or her attitude about daycare as you do.
 Parenting without that person beside you is its own unique challenge, but it doesn’t mean that your child will have to go without that second source of love and support.
 Instead, it just means that that support won’t all come from one source, but will be spread out between many different points in your family’s support network.

 Tap into all of your resources